dynamsoft-docs/barcode-reader-docs-server/programming-old/python/release-notes/python-9.md

 ### New

-- Added method `GetInstancePoolStatus` and struct `InstancePoolStatus` to provide a real-time view of how your concurrent instance licenses are being utilized.
+- Added a new method [`get_instance_pool_status`]({{site.python_methods}}license.html#get_instance_pool_status) and class [`InstancePoolStatus`]({{site.python_class}}InstancePoolStatus.html) to provide a real-time view of how the concurrent instance licenses are being utilized.
+This applies only if you are using a concurrent instance license.

 ### Improved

-- Optimized the concurrent instance management and license usage statistics.
+- Optimized the concurrent instance management and license usage statistics when using a concurrent instance license.
-- Extended the availability of methods `GetInstance` and `Recycle`, making them accessible for all licensing modes.
+- Extended the availability of methods `GetInstance` and `Recycle`, making them accessible to all licensing modes.
 - Implemented additional checkpoints to ensure timely timeout and termination.

 ### Fixed

-- Fixed a bug where barcode decoding results varied across different operating systems.
+- Fixed a bug where barcode results varied depending on the operating system being used.
-- Fixed a crash bug when initializing license with a segmented license string.
+- Fixed a crash bug when initializing a license with a segmented license string.
-- Fixed some bugs of barcode format settings when they are defined in the `RegionDefinition` area of the template.
+- Fixed some bugs related to the barcode format settings when they are defined in the `RegionDefinition` object of the template.
 - Fixed a memory leak issue.